insertokername/custom-authlib/docs/django/2/authorization-server.rst

 .. meta::
-    :description: How to create a Django OAuth 2.0 Authorization server with Authlib.
+    :description: How to create a Django OAuth 2.0 Authorization server with insertokname-authlib.
 Learn the required concepts in OAuth 2.0 Authorization server.

 The Authorization Server provides several endpoints for authorization, issuing tokens, refreshing tokens and revoking tokens.
 When the resource owner (user)